 On the other hand, those who are satisfied with their life expect less and accept more, meaning they don’t fall for clever marketing campaigns that convince you that buying X will make you more attractive, happy, thin, smart, or liked.

 Feeling good about oneself means a healthier relationship with money.

 There is no easy way to ‘get rich’.

-Successful saving and investing takes careful planning and foresight, along with the necessary discipline to focus on your objectives and the drive to execute well thought out strategies.
+Successful saving and investing take careful planning and foresight, along with the necessary discipline to focus on your objectives and the drive to execute well-thought-out strategies.

 Getting your financial life in order is essential if you want long-term security and wealth.

 When the extent of your planning is shoving bills in a top drawer and forgetting about them until reminder notices stacked with late fees start rolling in, you are doomed to an existence of living paycheque to paycheque.

 Organised people attain their desired wealth because they make and execute well-constructed plans around the best use of their cash flow.

 Sometimes even the best-laid plans fail to prove fruitful when unforeseen developments throw a spanner in the works.